maxxiimo/the-front-end-manifesto/Foundation Styles.md

 I like [Twitter Bootstrap][].
 It's a great place to learn about best practices for any application or framework, and you can get some amazing designs in absolutely no time.
 It's well-documented, but here's the problem: it's built on [Less][], and use it and your site will look pretty much like everyone else's.
 Of course you can override styles, but I'm just sayin'.

-Getting it to work with Rails is not impossible, hardly, but if you go this path it does give you some choices to consider:
+Getting it to work with Rails is not impossible, hardly, but if you go this path there some choices to consider:

-[Twitter Bootstrap, Less, and Sass: Understanding Your Options for Rails 3.1][Options]
+- [Twitter Bootstrap, Less, and Sass: Understanding Your Options for Rails 3.1][Options]

 #### Blueprint

+[Blueprint][], in my opinion, is the granddaddy of frameworks.
+They're the first ones to make it big.
+I used to use Blueprint all the time, and Compass makes it almost a part of the base system.
+It's tried-and-true, and a good choice.

 ### Compressing and the Asset Pipeline

-Why compress?
-Byte savings, decrease load times.
-In the old days I might have used something like these to compress and minify my code:
+Now that we have some frameworks to choose from, let's take a look at compressing an asset pipeline.
+First, why do we need to compress?
+The answer is optimization: byte savings and decreased load times.
+In the old days I might have used something like one of the following to compress and minify my code:

-[CSS Compressor & Minifier][CSS compressor]
+- [CSS Compressor & Minifier][CSS compressor]
-[Google Minify][]
+- [Google Minify][]
-[Online JavaScript/CSS Compression Using YUI Compressor][YUI Compressor]
+- [Online JavaScript/CSS Compression Using YUI Compressor][YUI Compressor]

 These days the asset pipeline does it all for you.